 For Example: You should still get Carers Allowance payments if either you or the person you are caring for:

 If you disagree with a decision you can appeal to the Social Security and Child Support Tribunal.
 But, there have been some procedural changes.
-You must now ask for 'mandatory reconsideration' before you can make the appeal.
+In fact, you must now ask for 'mandatory reconsideration' before you can make the appeal.

 Complain to the Department for Work and Pensions if you are unhappy with the service they have given to you.